verifier-alliance/database-specs/json-schemas/README.md

 - `{ "reason": "cborAuxdata", "type": "replace", "offset": 123, id: "0" }` Needs an `id` since there can be multiple auxdata transformations e.g. factories.
 - `{ "reason": "library", "type": "replace", "offset": 123, id: "contracts/order/OrderUtils.sol:OrderUtilsLib" }`
 - `{ "reason": "immutable", "type": "replace", "offset": 999, id: "2473" }` Needs an `id` for referencing multiple times and there can be multiple immutable transformations.
+Solidity contracts have `"replace"` type, while Vyper ones have `"insert"` because they are appended to the runtime bytecode.
 - `{ "reason": "callProtection", "type": "replace", "offset": 1 }`

 Example 1: